betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingPerfPortabilityForCSEApps.md

 # Understanding Performance Portability for CSE Applications

 #### Contributed by: [Anshu Dubey](https://github.com/adubey64)
+#### Publication date: November XX, 2019

 <!-- deck start -->
-This article explains important concepts needed towards the aim of achieving performance portability for computational science and engineering (CSE) applications.
+This article explains important concepts to understand performance portability for computational science and engineering (CSE) applications.
 <!-- deck end -->

 **Portability:** An application code is portable if it can run on a diverse set of platforms without